prathamsakhare/Movie-Search/README.md

 The styling is made using Chakra UI, The API that is used to fetch dynamic data is "Online Movie Database".

 Here is a LIVE LINK of this repository : https://prathamsakhare.github.io/Movie-Search/

+An API that is used to fetch data dynamically : https://rapidapi.com/apidojo/api/online-movie-database/